NSoiffer/MathCAT/docs/users.md

     * Description: controls how much "extra" speech is used.
 E.g, square roots are verbosely spoken as "the square root of x" and tersely spoken as "square root x".
     * Status: supported, but there will likely be improvements made over time

-* ✓Rate: [100]
+* ✓MathRate: [100]
     * Options: Number between 1 and 1000(?)
     * Description: percentage speed change from standard speech engine rate.
+'100' means the math reading rate is the same as that of the text rate.
       This only works for implementations that tell MathCAT to generate speech engine tagging such as SSML.
-    * Status: implemented but not well tested.
-This should work in NVDA.
+    * Status: This should work in NVDA.

 * SubjectArea: [General]